anywaythanks/Twister/README.md

 # Twister
 Service with OAuth2 authorization.
-With the ability to store and transfer play money and items, as well as the possibility of issuing and remitting play money through twists.
+With the ability to store and transfer in-game money and items.
+And also the possibility of issuing game items and, in turn, remission of money through twists.

 > [!NOTE]
 >